mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lexical.html.md

 <aside class="notice">
 Most of these keywords are used by the currently supported Inkling version.
-A few are not used in the currently supported Inkling version and are reserved for future development such as Matrix, minimize, and String.
+A few are not used in the currently supported Inkling version and are reserved for future development such as Byte, Matrix, minimize, and String.
 </aside>

 ## Identifiers